My trip to Goa was an extremely elevating experience, with its versatile nature and wholesome and adventurous energy.

 Archaeological evidence in Goa shows that some of the earliest settlements in India were in this region.
 Crude weaponry like stone axes date back to about 10,000 years.

 The Portuguese first came and settled in Goa in 1498, led by Vasco Da Gama.
-They established trade that flourished with the discovery of Cape of Good Hope.
+They established trade that flourished with the discovery of the Cape of Good Hope.
 Goa came under Portuguese rule in 1510 with the invasion of Alfonso de Albuquerque.

 Historical Spots to Visit